mzmine/mzmine_documentation/docs/module_docs/GNPS_export/gnps_export.md

 Width of the isolation window (left and right).

 #### Filter rows
-In the final output files, the user can select to export all the rows without any filters applied, rows only with MS/MS spectra, rows with MS/MS and Ion Identity (it gives MSS/MS and the adduct information) and rows with MS/MS or Ion Identity.
+In the final output files, the user can select to export all the rows without any filters applied, rows only with MS/MS spectra, rows with MS/MS and Ion Identity (it gives MS/MS and the adduct information) and rows with MS/MS or Ion Identity.
 Normally, for FBMN you want to retain features with MS/MS spectra.

 #### Feature intensity
-The user can either select peak area or peak hight which will then be displayed in the quantification table.
+The user can either select peak area or peak height which will then be displayed in the quantification table.

 #### CSV export
 The user can choose between simple, comprehensive or all.
+Difference is in the amount of information that is present in the quantification table.
 Generally, "simple" can be used for the FBMN.

 #### Submit to GNPS